microsoft/FeatureManagement-Dotnet/README.md

 ### View

 In MVC views `<feature>` tags can be used to conditionally render content based on whether a feature is enabled or whether specific variant of a feature is assigned.
-For more information about variant, please refer to the [variants](./README.md#Variants) section.
+For more information about variants, please refer to the [variants](./README.md#Variants) section.

 ``` HTML+Razor
 <feature name="FeatureX">